-In the still challenging macroeconomic climate, in 2011 Equinix delivered revenue growth of 32% and adjusted EBITDA growth of 36% over 2010 levels.
-This followed a strong 2010, with revenue growth of 38% and adjusted EBITDA growth of 33% over 2009.
-These results enabled Equinix to continue to invest in the business in 2011, through organic expansions, the acquisition of an approximately 53% indirect, controlling equity interest in ALOG Data Centers do Brazil S.A., which extended our presence into the Sao Paulo and Rio de Janeiro markets in Brazil, and through other investments to scale the business for future growth opportunities.
-The 2011 compensation of our named executive officers reflects this strong performance, as Equinix's results funded 100% of the potential annual incentive compensation awards and enabled the named executive officers to earn 100% of their maximum potential long-term incentive compensation.
+Our executive compensation program is tied directly to the performance of the business, to ensure strong growth and value creation for stockholders, using metrics we believe best indicate the success of our business.
+For 2012, a significant portion of our named executive officers' incentive compensation was dependent on annual revenue growth and adjusted EBITDA growth, both of which exceeded the targets set for 2012 through revenue growth of 21% and adjusted EBITDA growth of 24% over strong 2011 results.
+These results enabled Equinix to continue to invest in the business in 2012 through organic expansions, the acquisition of Hong Kong-based data center provider Asia Tone, which further extended our presence in the Asia-Pacific market, the acquisition of German data center provider ancotel, which increased our network density and interconnection infrastructure in EMEA, and other investments to scale the business for future growth opportunities.
+In 2012, Equinix also announced plans to pursue conversion to a REIT as part of a strategy to deliver long-term stockholder value.

-The compensation program for the named executive officers at Equinix is tied directly to the performance of the business to ensure strong growth and value creation for stockholders, using metrics we believe best indicate the success of our business.
-This philosophy is illustrated and executed by the following examples and governance features:
+Our executive compensation philosophy is illustrated and executed by the following examples and governance features:

-- For 2011, approximately 90% of our Chief Executive Officer's compensation, and approximately 80% of our other named executive officer's compensation, was variable compensation tied to Equinix's performance. - The target performance goals set for 2011 demanded meaningful organic growth from 2010 a minimum growth of approximately 18% to revenue and adjusted EBITDA. - For 2011, revenue and adjusted EBITDA served as the performance metrics under the 2011 annual incentive plan and for long-term incentive compensation. - 2011 annual incentive compensation was 100% at risk if revenue and adjusted EBITDA were each 95% or less than the approved target performance levels. - 2011 long-term incentive compensation, delivered in the form of performance-based restricted stock units (RSUs), was 100% at risk if revenue and adjusted EBITDA were each 95% or less than the approved target performance levels. - Named executive officers at Equinix are not offered any significant perquisites or tax gross-ups, other than in connection with a relocation or international assignment. - Our Compensation Committee is comprised solely of independent members. - An independent Compensation Committee compensation consultant, Compensia, Inc., is retained directly by the Compensation Committee and performs no other work for Equinix.
+- As a result of our strong financial performance, our named executive officers earned 100% of the potential annual cash incentive compensation and 99.806% of their maximum potential long-term incentive compensation tied to revenue and adjusted EBITDA goals. - For 2012, variable compensation tied to Equinix's performance constituted approximately 93% of our Chief Executive Officer's compensation, and approximately 86% of our other named executive officers' compensation, not including the compensation of Ms. Baack who joined in September 2012. - The target performance goals set for 2012 demanded meaningful organic growth from 2011 greater than 18% growth to revenue and 17% growth to adjusted EBITDA. - For 2012, revenue and adjusted EBITDA served as the performance metrics under the 2012 annual incentive plan and for 66 2/3% of long-term incentive compensation, and such compensation was 100% at risk if revenue and adjusted EBITDA were each 95% or less than the approved target performance levels. - For 2012, the Compensation Committee added TSR as a performance metric for long-term incentive compensation for executives, along with revenue and adjusted EBITDA as in prior years, to ensure management incentives remain aligned with stockholder interests.
+33 1/3% of the long-term incentive compensation granted to our named executive officers in 2012 will be earned based upon TSR achievement over a two-year period compared against the Russell 1000.
+This portion of long-term incentive compensation granted to our executives in 2012 is 100% at risk if TSR performance against the Russell 1000 at the end of the two year period is less than 60%. - Named executive officers at Equinix are not offered any significant perquisites or tax gross-ups, other than in connection with a relocation or international assignment.

-C 1١ Mr Annla by resign ad from Equipiv affactiva A nril 0 2012 ١. ., IVII.
-Appro Dy ICSIGII zu mom Lyumin CHICCHIVE April 2. .
-2012.

-- In February 2012, we conducted a risk assessment of our compensation programs and presented the results to the Compensation Committee.
-The Compensation Committee considered the findings of the assessment and concluded that our compensation programs do not create excessive or inappropriate risks for Equinix. - For 2012, the Compensation Committee added total shareholder return ("TSR") as a performance metric for long-term incentive compensation for executives, along with revenue and adjusted EBITDA as in prior years, to ensure management incentives remain aligned with stockholder interests.
-For 2012, TSR achievement over a two-year period, compared against the Russell 1000 Index Fund, will determine 33 1/3% of the long-term incentive for our named executive officers.
+- Our Compensation Committee is comprised solely of independent members. - An independent Compensation Committee compensation consultant, Compensia, Inc., is retained directly by the Compensation Committee and performs no other work for Equinix. - In February 2013, we conducted a risk assessment of our compensation programs and presented the results to the Compensation Committee.
+The Compensation Committee considered the findings of the assessment and agreed with our conclusion that our compensation programs do not create excessive or inappropriate risks for Equinix.

-In 2011, our compensation program for the named executive officers consisted primarily of base salary, annual incentive compensation, and long term incentive compensation in the form of performance-based RSUs, for total potential compensation in 2011 as follows(2):
+In 2012, our compensation program for the named executive officers consisted primarily of base salary, annual incentive compensation, and long term incentive compensation in the form of performance-based restricted stock units ("RSUs"), for total potential compensation in 2012 as follows(1):